Let’s get started

 Your DLC must now fill out a form so that the temporary employee may obtain an MIT ID card.
 If you are not the administrative officer (AO) of your department, ask that person to complete and submit this online form.

 After the form has been submitted, you will receive an email from Service Now once the request has been processed (usually one to two business days) informing you that the card is ready for pick up at the Atlas Service Center, E17-106.

-After the temporary employee receives his or her MIT ID card, the hiring manager of your DLC must grant access to specific buildings or labs where the employee will be working.
-If you have activation issues on any card, email your assigned DLC Gatekeeper* with the:
+After the temporary employee receives his or her MIT ID card, the hiring manager of your DLC will contact the appropriate gatekeeper to grant specific access to buildings or labs where the employee will be working.
+If you need access or have activation issues on any card, email request to firstname.lastname@example.org.
+They maintain all doors and access/gatekeeper lists on campus.
+When emailing provide the:

 - Name of the temporary employee